 Does Tarpon Springs Have A Nice Beach?

-The surrounding region of the Gulf of Mexico coast is filled with shallow waterways and bayous, rather than white sandy beaches like those found further south in Clearwater and further south along the gulf coast.
+In general, this stretch of the Gulf of Mexico coastline is filled with shallow waterways and bayous, rather than white sandy beaches like those found further south in Clearwater and further south along the gulf coast.